Transfer news: Marek Hamsik brings record-breaking spell at Napoli to close as €20m China transfer is completed | Goal.com

 It had appeared at one stage as though the 31-year-old may see a move blocked.

-Differences in discussions regarding the fee to be paid for his services led to talks breaking down.
+Differences over the fee to be paid for his services led to talks breaking down.

-Those in Italy had gone as far as releasing a statement saying the deal was off: “Napoli has decided to suspend the sale of Marek Hamsik to the Chinese [club Dalian Yifang] because the methods of payment of the amount agreed do not coincide with the agreements previously reached.”
+The Italian club went as far as releasing a statement saying: “Napoli has decided to suspend the sale of Marek Hamsik to the Chinese [club Dalian Yifang] because the methods of payment of the amount agreed do not coincide with the agreements previously reached.”

 Negotiations were then revived for a player who has long been linked with a move to Asia.